sct/overseerr/README.md

 ## Getting Started

-Check out our documenation for steps on how to install and run Overseerr:
+Check out our documentation for steps on how to install and run Overseerr:

 https://docs.overseerr.dev/getting-started/installation